-Finally, our ability to develop and market new drug products may be impacted if litigation challenging the FDA's approval of another company's drug continues.
+Finally, our ability to develop and market new drug products may be impacted by litigation challenging the FDA's approval of another company's drug product.
 In April 2023, the U.S. District Court for the Northern District of Texas invalidated the approval by the FDA of mifepristone, a drug product which was originally approved in 2000 and whose distribution is governed by various measures adopted under a REMS.
 The Court of Appeals for the Fifth Circuit declined to order the removal of mifepristone from the market but did hold that plaintiffs were likely to prevail in their claim that changes allowing for expanded access of mifepristone, which the FDA authorized in 2016 and 2021, were arbitrary and capricious.
-In June 2024, the Supreme Court reversed and remanded that decision after unanimously finding that the plaintiffs did not have standing to bring this legal action against the FDA.
-Depending on the outcome of this litigation, if it continues, our ability to develop new drug Candidates and to maintain approval of existing drug products is at risk and could be delayed, undermined or subject to protracted litigation.
+In June 2024, the Supreme Court reversed that decision after unanimously finding that the plaintiffs did not have standing to bring this legal action against the FDA.
+On October 11, 2024, the Attorneys General of three states (Missouri, Idaho and Kansas) filed an amended complaint in the U.S. District Court for the Northern District of Texas challenging the FDA's actions.
+Depending on the outcome of this litigation our ability to develop new drug Candidates and to maintain approval of existing drug products could be delayed, undermined or subject to protracted litigation.